-Doughsserts (Gate Parkway): Place is known for its frozen cookie dough desserts, but they do have ice cream available.
+Doughsserts (Gate Parkway): This place is known for its frozen cookie dough desserts, but they do have ice cream available.

 According to the International Dairy Foods Association, “Ice cream has historically been a key feature of American communities.”
-So go out there and support your local ice cream shop!
+So do your part in supporting your local ice cream shop!

 Where’s your go-to spot for ice cream?
 Comment below!